This Condition: We Don't Have to Be Alone and departure of Giambalvo (2008–2009)

 The band branched out and grew in popularity in 2008, sharing the stage with Yellowcard and Brand New after winning Adelphi's Battle of the Bands, and landing a cover article on Pulse Magazine.
 Following their month-long East Coast tour in the summer of 2008, they returned to Killingsworth Studio in Hicksville, New York with producer Anthony Santonocito to record their 1st EP, We Don't Have to Be Alone, released on November 18, 2008.
 This Condition was also selected to perform on the Zumiez Stage at The Bamboozle 2009.

-They headed into Pilot Recording Studios in Boonton, NJ in early June 2009 to record three tracks with producer Rob Freeman, formerly of Hidden in Plain View.
+They headed into Pilot Recording Studios in Boonton, New Jersey, in early June 2009 to record three tracks with producer Rob Freeman, formerly of Hidden in Plain View.
 These three tracks were intended to be released as singles through iTunes and similar digital music retailers, with the last track, Take, Take, Take never making it to official digital release.
 The band's tour manager has been featured on MTV's reality show Room Raiders.
 The Band also performed on the Stop Stage at the tail end of the 2009 Warped Tour.
 At the end of 2009, the band parted ways with lead guitarist, Anthony Giambalvo, who wanted to focus on his education.